fossas/fossa-cli/docs/references/strategies/languages/golang/glide.md

 # Glide

-Glide is very commonly encountered as a buildtool for older golang projects.
+Glide is very commonly encountered as a buildtool for older Go projects.
 Though deprecated, it's prevalent enough among existing projects that it warrants support in fossa-cli.